Ostracoda sp. (unidentified)

 Overview

 These tiny freshwater crustaceans were wild-collected from a Florida trail pool and introduced into the Freshwater Lake twice in April 2026.
-Neither attempt established a visible population: hundreds of individuals declined to absence within days to weeks, with predation by crayfish and shrimp cited as the most likely cause.
-The species is recorded as extirpated from miniBIOTA.
+Neither introduction attempt maintained visible numbers: hundreds of individuals declined to absence within days to weeks, with predation by crayfish and shrimp cited as the most likely cause, and the species was recorded as extirpated after no sightings from May 2026 through mid-August 2026.
+On August 17, 2026, a seed shrimp was directly observed in the Freshwater Lake, reversing that status: the species is confirmed present, most likely reflecting a low-density population that persisted undetected rather than a new introduction.

 Identity